"Be careful with Ghanaians, they can destroy you": GH man abroad to daughter

 Many people who read the message on YEN.com.gh's verified Facebook page appeared to be extremely upset by the man's advice.

-Meanwhile, according to his Twitter bio, the young man from Ghana, who goes by the handle @uncleskinnyyyyy, currently resides in Norway.

-In a recent tweet, he said that rather than focusing on traveling the world, Ghanaian youngsters should concentrate on succeeding at home.
+Meanwhile, a young man from Ghana, who currently resides in Norway and goes by the handle @uncleskinnyyyyy, in a recent tweet, said that rather than focusing on emigrating, Ghanaian youngsters should concentrate on succeeding at home.

 New feature: Сheck out news that is picked for YOU ➡️ click on “Recommended for you” and enjoy!